-- You can call Member Services.
-Phone numbers are printed on the back cover of this booklet. - To get free help from an independent organization that is not connected with your plan, contact your State Health Insurance Assistance Program.
-For contact information, please
+• You can call Member Services.
+Phone numbers are printed on the back cover of this booklet.

-- Your doctor or other prescriber can make a request for you.
+- You can get free help from your State Health Insurance Assistance Program.
+For contact information, please refer to the state-specific agency listing located in Chapter 11. - Your doctor or other prescriber can make a request for you.
 For Part D prescription drugs, your doctor or other prescriber can request a coverage decision or a Level 1 or Level 2 Appeal on your behalf.
 To request any appeal after Level 2, your doctor or other prescriber must be appointed as your representative. - You can ask someone to act on your behalf.
 If you want to, you can name another person to act for you as your "representative" to ask for a coverage decision or make an appeal. - There may be someone who is already legally authorized to act as your representative under State law. - If you want a friend, relative, your doctor or other prescriber, or other person to be your representative, call Member Services.
 Phone numbers are printed on the back cover of this booklet.
 Ask for the "Appointment of Representative" form.
-The form is also available on Medicare's website at https://www.cms.hhs.gov/cmsforms/downloads/cms1696.pdf.
+The form is also available on Medicare's website at www.cms/Medicare/CMS-Forms/CMS-Forms/downloads/cms1696.pdf.
 The form gives that person permission to act on your behalf.
 It must be signed by you and by the person who you would like to act on your behalf.
 You must give your plan a copy of the signed form. - You also have the right to hire a lawyer to act for you.
 You may contact your own lawyer, or get the name of a lawyer from your local bar association or other referral service.
 There are also groups that will give you free legal services if you qualify.
 However, you are not required to hire a lawyer to ask for any kind of coverage decision or appeal a decision.